 Q. How would we keep track of such details ?

 A. There can be a separate deed setting out the shares in the property and how the proceeds of sale would be divided if the property was sold.
 Such a document is usually called a 'Trust Deed' or a 'Declaration of Trust

 Q. If I needed a mortgage to improve my home, and half of the house is in a Property Protection Trust because my spouse has died.
 Would I be able to get a mortgage?

 A. There could be a problem with this.
 The lender would require a “first legal charge” over the property, so the presence of other named individuals on the deeds may put them off.
 The lender’s conveyancer has to deliver to the Lenders an “unqualified certificate of title” effectively meaning there is no risk and no reason why the mortgage monies should not be advanced.
 They may not want to do this if they see trustee’s names on the title deeds, as well as the surviving co-owners name.

 Q. Can the children force me out of the house?

 A. No. The terms of the trust dictate that they will only inherit when both of you die, just as they would normally.

-Q. Do Property Trust Wills help with Inheritance Tax ?
+Q. Do Property Protection Trust Wills help avoid paying inheritance tax ?

 A. No. They have a neutral affect on IHT.
 Since your partner has the right to use your half of the house this is regarded as though he/she owns the property for the purposes of calculating death duties.
-The sole benefit of Property Will Trust Wills is planning for possible future care cost fees or protecting your half of the home from the problems of a surviving partner remarrying or co-habiting.
+The sole benefit of Property Protection Trust Wills is avoidance of sideways disinheritance.

 Q. Can the Government change the rules to make this invalid ?